Nataraja Figurine (Dancing Shiva) – Brass, 13 cm

 Symbolism of the Statue and Four Arms

-• Upper Right Hand: Holds the drum (Damaru), which symbolizes Creation and the first sound of the universe.
+• Upper right hand: Holds the drum (Damaru), symbolizing the first sound of the universe and creation.

-• Lower Left Hand: Points to the raised foot, which symbolizes Liberation (Moksha).
+• Lower left hand: Points to the raised foot, representing liberation (Moksha).

-• Foot on the Dwarf (Apasmara): Represents the Triumph over Ignorance (Apasmara Purusha).
+• Foot on the dwarf (Apasmara): Represents victory over ignorance.

-• Ring of Fire (Prabha Mandala): Around the figure symbolizes the Universe and the continuous cycle of time.
+• Ring of fire (Prabha Mandala): Encircling the figure, symbolizing the universe and the continuous cycle of time.

 No reviews found